 – Wildlife tours

 – Birding safaris

 Visiting tourists are eager to take on the central circuit trial which lasts 6 nights 7 days to complete and enables one to see the main peaks.
 Other shorter hikes can take up to 4 days.
 Generally, hiking is the prominent vacation activity to undertake in the park and it takes you via all the vegetation zones and leads you to the glacial peaks.
 However, with hiking, the high peaks should be attempted by experienced mountaineers only, for safety reasons.
-Nature walks that expose one to various animal and bird species are also commonly enjoyed by visitors.
+Nature walks that shows one to various animal and bird species are also commonly enjoyed by visitors.

-Accommodation/Where to stay
+Accommodation/Where to stay.

 - Ruboni community camp

 - Equator Snow lodges